Canonical criticism

 Canonical criticism, sometimes called canon criticism or the canonical approach, is a way of interpreting the Bible that focuses on the text of the biblical canon itself as a finished product.

-Brevard Childs (1923-2007) popularised this approach, though he personally rejected the term.
+Brevard Childs (1923–2007) popularised this approach, though he personally rejected the term.
 Whereas other types of biblical criticism focus on the origins, structure and history of texts, canonical criticism looks at the meaning which the overall text, in its final form, has for the community which uses it.

 Description

 Canonical criticism involves "paying attention to the present form of the text in determining its meaning for the believing community."
-According to James Barr, it involves concentrating authority "in the canonical text, and not in the people or events out of which that text came."
-Brevard Childs says that the canon "not only serves to establish the outer boundaries of authoritative Scripture," but "forms a prism through which light from the different aspects of the Christian life is refracted."
+According to opponent James Barr, it involves concentrating authority "in the canonical text, and not in the people or events out of which that text came."

+Childs says that the canon "not only serves to establish the outer boundaries of authoritative Scripture," but "forms a prism through which light from the different aspects of the Christian life is refracted."
 He also notes that "the tradents of the tradition have sought to hide their own footprints in order to focus attention on the canonical text itself and not on the process."
 However, Childs refuses to speak of canonical criticism as if it were on a level with form criticism or redaction criticism.
 According to Childs, it represents an entirely new departure, replacing the entire historical-critical method.

 John H. Sailhamer views the "canonical approach" as including the "canon criticism" of Childs, as well as composition criticism, redaction criticism, and text linguistics.